asnaencorerpg/asnaencorerpg.github.io/dox/BEGCONSTRUCTOR.md

 Optional.
 Allows you to list one or more attributes on the constructor.
 To specify more than one attribute, simply separate them with commas.

-Attributes use both required and optional arguments.
-The required parameters are provided in positional fashion.
-Positional arguments are arguments that are specified in the order they are declared for the constructor of an attribute.
-For example, the following code specifies the `Description` attribute:
+Example:

 ```c
 BegConstructor Customer Attributes(Description("Constructs an instance of the customer class"))
 ```

-**Note &#8211;** You must use positional arguments for arguments that are used with the attribute's constructor.
-Named arguments can only be used to set the values of fields and properties of attribute classes.
+**Note &#8211;** You must provide all arguments that are defined in the attribute's constructor.
+Use named arguments to set the values of properties in the attribute class.

 ### Remarks